sjburgess/UW-Roundnet-Website/README.md

 ### Day 5: Daily Scrum Meeting
 - **Savanna:**
-  - *What did you do yesterday?* Yesterday I finished working on user sotry taks with Sarah -- We created tasks that align with the scope and result the client is looking for.
+  - *What did you do yesterday?* Yesterday I finished working on user story tasks with Sarah -- We created tasks that align with the scope and result the client is looking for.
   - *What are you planning to do today?* Today, I created and formatted the readme file in github, added collaboraters and set up the struture for submission of sprint 1.
   - *Any problems?* The chart formatting is wonky and needs further attention to ensure it's formatted correctly moving forward.

 - **Sarah:**
-  - *What did you do yesterday?*
+  - *What did you do yesterday?* Yesterday, I was working with Savanna to develop user stories and get more specific about goals for the website.
-  - *What are you planning to do today?*
+  - *What are you planning to do today?* Today I was brainstorming and helping to troubleshoot some formatting problems with the burndown chart in the readme file
   - *Any problems?*

 - **Basil:**